DonadioJP/nipple-troughs-calf/README.md

 Key findings include:
 - **42% reduction in cross-sucking** in calves with nipple access vs. open troughs (*p* = 0.003).
 - **No negative impact on growth** (weaning weights: *p* = 0.788).
-- Behavioral shifts: Longer water trough visits and nighttime water intake in nipple-equipped calves.
+- Behavioral shifts: Longer water trough visits and nighttime water intake in groups of calves with nipple water troughs.

 **Manuscript Status**: Under review at *Applied Animal Behaviour Science*.